syncfusion-content/uwp-docs/uwp/SfDiagram/Getting-Started.md

 ## Steps

-   * Create new Universal Windows project using Visual Studio.
+   * Create new Universal Windows Platform project using Visual Studio.
    * Add the SfDiagram assembly to your application.
    * Initialize SfDiagram control.
    * Initialize Nodes and Connectors.